Last reviewed: May 2026. This page is operational guidance, not legal advice.

 App release cadence

-For supported apps, the framework runs without an app release.
-There is no SDK to install, no binary change, and no App Review submission.
-The app team’s roadmap stays on whatever it was; migration runs alongside the product org, not through it.What the framework needs from you
+The framework runs without an app release.
+No SDK to install, no binary change, no App Review submission.
+The app team’s roadmap stays on whatever it was — migration runs alongside the product org, not through it.What the framework needs from you

-Your role on the compliance side:- Don’t add in-app pointers to migration unless the framework explicitly scopes that path for a specific jurisdiction.
+Your role on the compliance side:- Don’t add in-app pointers to migration.
+The framework operates outside the app binary by design — keep it that way.

 - Coordinate subscription-related in-app messaging.
 If help screens, FAQs, or in-app emails mention billing, run the wording through the migration review.